 3. For payroll: Register with the Mass Department of Revenue

 These people collect your payroll taxes, so you have to be registered with them to pay any employees.
 They’ll give you a state ID number that your payroll processor will want from you.
+You can register online; choose “withholding tax” as the account type.
+You’ll also need the SSNs and addresses of your officers.

 4. Also for payroll: Register with the Mass Department of Unemployment Assistance